spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-case-sensitive-file-system-on-mac-os.md

   - /v1/docs/en/ht-case-sensitive-file-system-mac
 ---

-By default Mac OS uses a case-insensitive file system to support compatibility to applications (for example, Photoshop) provided for the operating system.
+By default Mac OS uses a case-insensitive file system to support compatibility with applications (for example, Photoshop) provided for the operating system.
 The file system itself is capable of working in a case-sensitive mode.
 There are a number of options on how to change case sensitivity:

-1. Re-partition the entire hard drive with case-sensitivity turned on.
+1. Repartition the entire hard drive with case-sensitivity turned on.
 2. Create a new partition and re-format only this new partition with the case-sensitive file-system.
 3. Create a disk image, format that image with the case-sensitive file-system, and mount this disk image.

-Options 1 and 2 will require tampering with an existing hard drive that contains your operating system.
+Options 1 and 2 require tampering with an existing hard drive that contains your operating system.
 Option 3 is the least destructive and requires very little effort.

 ## Create the disk image

 You can use Mac OS' Disk Utility application to create a disk image.
 You create a growing image with decent size so we don't waste any hard drive space bit still keep enough room for many projects.

-1. Open Disk Utility by opening Spotlight (<kbd>Cmd + Space</kbd>) and entering `disk utility`.
+1. Open **Disk Utility** by opening Spotlight (<kbd>Cmd + Space</kbd>) and entering `disk utility`.
 2. Select **File&nbsp;<span aria-label="and then">></span> New Image&nbsp;<span aria-label="and then">></span> Blank Image**.
 3. Enter a file name for the disk image—for example, `case-sensitive-file-system`.
 4. Select the place where to store the image—for example, your home folder.